 The course is an exploration of the origins and nature of moral conduct from the perspective of psychological theory and research.
 We will examine why people care about morality, do or do not behave morally, and the psychological bases of moral judgment.
-Building on these foundations more focused analysis will be given to topics such as attribution of responsibility, punishment reactions, forgiveness, revenge, justice, moral development, and moral emotions (e.g. shame, guilt, regret).
 Upon completion of the course, students will be expected to have enhanced awareness and comprehension of the role psychological of inquiry in understanding moral dimensions of human behaviour.